 Figure 1.
 The efficiency map compares goals scored and conceded per game, with bubble size reflecting points per game.

-The strongest teams tend to occupy the upper-right part of this map: they score more, concede less and convert that balance into points.
-No single metric is enough, but the combination explains more than a league table alone.
+The strongest teams tend to occupy the upper-right part of this map: they score more, concede less, and convert that balance into points.
+No single metric is enough, but the combination explains more than a league table alone — and it creates fairer comparisons between clubs that haven't spent the same amount of time in the league.

 What sustained success looks like

-Method and limitations
+Method

 Full analysis and original sources